redox-os/website/content/community.en.md

 We have a Discord server as an alternative for Matrix, open the #join-requests channel and send a message requesting to be a member (the purpose of this is to avoid spam and bots)

-(The Matrix messages are sent to Discord and the Discord messages are sent to Matrix, using a bot)
+The Matrix messages are sent to Discord and vice-versa using a bot, but sometimes some Discord messages aren't sent to Matrix (if this happens to you join in our Matrix space above)

 ## [Summer of Code](/rsoc)